-Now the Jew immediately, and Paul knows this, would argue with him.
-And he would raise some objections so Paul acts out the dialogue in the first eight verses of chapter 3 with an imiginary Jewish antagonist.
+Now the Jew, immediately, and Paul knows this, would argue with him and he would raise some objections.
+So Paul acts out the dialogue in the first eight verses of chapter 3 with an imaginary Jewish antagonist.
 And he's used to this because the Jewish antagonist for Paul is not usually imaginary.
 He faces this kind of interaction repeatedly in his ministry.
 It is very common for him to have to respond to the Jew who hears his message and reacts rather violently.
 And so he puts arguments in this text that are very familiar to him.

 So, repeatedly they accused him of being a heretic, of speaking lies, of perverting the Word of God, of twisting the Scripture.
-In Matthew (note: this should be Acts, but John said Matthew) 21:28 when they found him in the temple in Jerusalem on one occasion, they said, "This is the man that teacheth all men everywhere against the people and the law and this place."
+When they found him in the temple in Jerusalem on one occasion, they said, "This is the man that teacheth all men everywhere against the people and the law and this place."
 And it says, "He hath polluted this holy place."

 In chapter 24 of Acts, let me take you to two verses, verses 5 and 6, and here is another occasion of accusation against Paul.
-"For we have found this man a pestilent fellow, or an irritant, a mover of sedition, a rabble rouser, among all the Jews throughout the world, a ring leader of the sect of the Nazarenes who hath gone about to profane the temple whom we took and would have judged according to our law."
-So they say that Paul is pestilent, seditious, a ring leader of an unacceptable and heritical sect and has gone about to profane or desecrate the holy place.
+"For we have found this man a pestilent fellow (or an irritant), a mover of sedition (a rabble rouser), among all the Jews throughout the world, a ring leader of the sect of the Nazarenes, who hath gone about to profane the temple, whom we took and would have judged according to our law."
+So they say that Paul is pestilent, seditious, a ring leader of an unacceptable and heretical sect and has gone about to profane or desecrate the holy place.

-Before it wall over, they murdered him.
+Before it was all over, they murdered him.
 They stoned him to death.
-And one of the people who was there watching the stoning and perhaps involved was one named Saul who later became Paul and who would have suffered the very same fate that Stephen did.
+And one of the people who was there watching the stoning and perhaps was involved was one named Saul, who later became Paul and who would have suffered the very same fate that Stephen did.

 Now then, this is the common Jewish response to the preaching of the gospel in biblical times.
-It has mellowed somewhat today because Jews today don't adhere strictly to religion but if you were to bring these things before an orthodox or even a conservative Jew of some dedication and commitment, he would probably be just as irate.
-I shall never forget the occasion when Marty Wolfe came to me and we were just students in those days and he said, "John, I want you to come with me I'm going to go down and meet the rabbi of the largest temple in Hollywood area and I want to go because I want to see if we can talk to him about Christ."
+It has mellowed somewhat today because Jews today don't adhere strictly to religion, but if you were to bring these things before an Orthodox or even a Conservative Jew of some dedication and commitment, he would probably be just as irate.
+I shall never forget the occasion when Marty Wolf came to me and we were just students in those days and he said, "John, I want you to come with me.
+I'm going to go down and meet the rabbi of the largest temple in Hollywood area and I want to go because I want to see if we can talk to him about Christ."
 And he said, "He'll accept me because I'm Jewish and he knows my family and whatever."
 And I said, "Why do you want me?"
 He said, "I just think it will be interesting."

 Now you say, "Well what in the world does this have to do with us?"
-Well, I grant you, that it's a very historic text and it deals very specifically with the Jew but I think for us it can be illustrated by the parallel today of religious people who think their religion is going to save them, even though thy may not be Jewish.
+Well, I grant you, that it's a very historic text and it deals very specifically with the Jew, but I think for us it can be illustrated by the parallel today of religious people who think their religion is going to save them, even though they may not be Jewish.
 There are many people today who believe their religion is going to save them.
 They believe because they attend church or because they've been baptized or because they've done good deeds, or they've come from a religious heritage that that's going to save them.
-But it won't...it won't.
+But it won't.
+It won't.

 Now do you remember the objections?
 First of all, they basically overall say you can't teach that way, Paul, or you're attacking God.
 That's really what they accuse him of doing.
 You're attacking God three ways.
 One, you're attacking God's people, two, you're attacking God's promise and three, you're attacking God's purity.
 And they're right back to the same three things.
 He speaks against the people, he speaks against the law and he speaks against the holy place.
 Same basic three arguments as in Acts 21:28.

 In 2 Timothy, perhaps the most comprehensive statement is made where Paul says this to Timothy.
-"From a child, thou hast known...listen to this phrase...the holy Scriptures which are able to make thee wise unto...what?...salvation."
+"From a child, thou hast known (Listen to this phrase.) the holy Scriptures, which are able to make thee wise unto (What?) salvation."
 The Scripture was given to make men wise unto salvation.
-In Psalm 19:7 it says, "The law of the Lord is perfect converting the soul."
-So the advantage to having the law was that the law of God would lead them to salvation.
-And then from salvation to all of the fullness of blessing within salvation.
-Jeremiah said, "Thy words were found and I did eat them and their word was in me, the joy and rejoicing of my heart."
+In Psalm 19:7 it says, "The law of the Lord is perfect, converting the soul."
+So the advantage to having the law was that the law of God would lead them to salvation, and then from salvation to all of the fullness of blessing within salvation.
+Jeremiah said, "Thy words were found and I did eat them and thy Word was in me the joy and rejoicing of my heart."
 Psalm 19 verse 8 says that the Word creates rejoicing in the heart.
 Psalm 19 verse 7 says it makes wise the simple.
-The same Psalm, verse 8 says it enlightens the eye.
+The same Psalm, verse 8, says it enlightens the eye.
 Verse 10 says, "Therefore the law of God is more to be desired than gold, yea than much fine gold, sweeter also than honey and the honeycomb and in keeping of them there is great reward."

 Now Paul has just said you have a great advantage in having the Word of God but it's no advantage at all if you don't obey it.
 And so they simply would respond by saying, "Well okay, if we don't obey the law does that mean God forfeits all of His promises?
 Then God doesn't keep His Word?
 You've just attacked His faithfulness."

 You say, "Well wait a minute.
-If the Messiah turned His back on Israel, if the Messiah said no to them because they rejected Him and if He turned to the Gentiles and turned to the church, then aren't they right, isn't this argument valid, did not God break His covenant with Israel?
+If the Messiah turned His back on Israel, if the Messiah said no to them because they rejected Him and if He turned to the Gentiles and turned to the church, then aren't they right?
+Isn't this argument valid?
+Did not God break His covenant with Israel?
 No. He just postponed it.
 And that is going to be made clear to us in Romans chapters 9, 10 and 11.
 There is a day coming, beloved, when God will bring back the nation Israel to redemption.
 He has to do that or this criticism would be valid of Him that because a few of them didn't believe, He became faithless and untrustworthy.
-That is, I think, the great error of covenant theology that it ultimately makes the Jews argument correct.
+That is, I think, the great error of covenant theology, that it ultimately makes the Jews’ argument correct.
 If God did permanently set aside Israel and there's no future for Israel, then this argument is right.
 He did break His promise.
 But believe me, Paul says, "No, no, no, no, no, no. God is true if every man in the world is a liar and God will be justified and God will be vindicated."
-And he doesn't go into when or how but he will in chapters 9, 10 and 11.
+And he doesn't go into when or how, but he will in chapters 9, 10 and 11.
 And we're still looking for that day in the future.
-And in case you're worried about whether it will happen or not, just keep in mind that the Jewish nation still exists in tack and they're gathered in their land right on prophetic schedule...awaiting this ultimate fulfillment of God's covenant.
-And it will happen, says Zechariah, when they look on Him whom they have pierced and they mourn for Him as an only son.
-And then will God open a fountain of salvation to the nation of Israel.
-And Romans 11 says at that time all Israel will be...what?...saved.
+And in case you're worried about whether it will happen or not, just keep in mind that the Jewish nation still exists intact and they're gathered in their land right on prophetic schedule, awaiting this ultimate fulfillment of God's covenant.
+And it will happen, says Zechariah, when they “look on Him whom they have pierced and they mourn for Him as an only son.
+And then will God open a fountain of salvation” to the nation of Israel.
+And Romans 11 says at that time all Israel will be (What?) saved.
 But God is not unfaithful.

 So, the Jew will argue then that there's no advantage to God's people.
 You're speaking against God's people.
 He says, "No, no, they have a great advantage, they have the Word of God to lead them to salvation."
 But God doesn't keep His Word.
 Oh yes He does keep His Word and you know He does because your own greatest Jew who ever lived, David, said God will always be justified and vindicated no matter who speaks against Him.

-You see, this was the heart and soul of the message of grace that in our sin God forgives us and gains glory because of His forgiveness.
+You see, this was the heart and soul of the message of grace: That in our sin God forgives us and gains glory because of His forgiveness.
 And so they would accuse Paul of saying, "Well sin, then, gives God glory.
-And if you're teaching that, they're violating God's pure nature."
+And if you're teaching that, then you’re violating God's pure nature."
 So that's objection number three, you're attacking God's purity.
 If our sin makes His holiness stand out by contrast, makes His righteousness stand out by contrast, then you're saying sin glorifies God and you have attacked the holy nature of God.